 Disability Benefits Eligibility

-Find out if you can get disability compensation for an illness or injury that was caused by—or got worse because of—your active military service, you may be able to get disability benefits from VA.
-Find out if you can get financial support and other benefits like health care.
+Find out if you can get disability compensation for an illness or injury that was caused by—or got worse because of—your active military service.
+Compensation may include financial support and other benefits like health care.

 Can I get disability benefits from VA?

 You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and you meet at least one of the requirements listed below.

 - You got sick or injured while serving in the military—and can link this condition to your illness or injury (called an inservice disability claim), or

 - You had an illness or injury before you joined the military—and serving made it worse (called a preservice disability claim), or